neuropsychology/NeuroKit/docs/examples/README.rst

 > Temperature
 > add yours

-Extracting information in EDA
+a) Extracting information in EDA
 ----------
 ``eda.ipynb``

-Founder : ??
+Contributors : ??

 Description
 	This notebook goes at the heart of the complexity of EDA analysis by break down how Tonic and Phasic components are extracted from the signal.

-Respiration rate and respiration cycles
+4. Respiration rate and respiration cycles
 ====================
 Examples dedicated to the analysis of respiratory signals, i.e. as given by a belt, or eventually, with PPG.